Advising Right Now: Fifth Week Flags and Beyond

 Multiple Fifth Week Flags are serious; they are predictors for review at the end of the semester by the faculty Committee on Academic Performance.
-Last year the ten freshmen who were asked to leave MIT had each received multiple flags in both semesters.

 - Your guidance in this process is critical to help the student set realistic goals for recovery.
 Look the plan over and help the student determine whether or not it is possible to achieve the outcome.
-You can help your student assess his/her situation and focus on what s/he needs to do differently to improve performance now.

 If the student has gotten so far behind that his/her performance in one subject is endangering success in the others, discuss the option of dropping one class in order to pass the other three subjects.